Inspiration / Walking /

 THE RAMBLERS' BEST OF BRITISH WALKS

-Last year the Ramblers hiked up and down the length of Britain to find the best routes to walk.
-From windswept coastal adventures to hidden treasures in the Lake District, they’ve pulled together ten of the best walking routes to try in 2015.
+The Ramblers hike up and down the length of Britain to find the best routes to walk.
+From windswept coastal adventures to hidden treasures in the Lake District, they’ve pulled together ten of the best walking routes to try.

 To make it super-easy for everyone to get out and enjoy these walks, every route comes with a printable OS map, full written directions, and – for the tech geeks – GPS downloads so you can follow the route on your smartphone.

-All our routes are developed and checked by walking experts to ensure you won’t get lost or miss the most stunning views and points of interest.
-Plus, for the whole of January 2015 all these routes are free to view – all you need to do is register with the Ramblers online.
+All the routes are developed and checked by walking experts to ensure you won’t get lost or miss the most stunning views and points of interest.
+Short routes are free to view, all you need to do is register with the Ramblers online.
+To view a huge library of walks of all different lengths then why not join the Ramblers?

 Want to find more walks?
 Search their extensive online library of more than 2,000 routes.